gocodebox/lifterlms/README.md

 ### Running phpcs

-Do not use phpcs directly from the command line, use the gulp task.
+Use the shorthand composer script to run phpcs against all PHP files.

-+ `gulp phpcs` to run on all php files
++ `composer run-script phpcs`

-+ `gulp phpcs --file path/to/file.php` to run on a specific file
-+ `gulp phpcs --file valid/glob/*.php` pass a valid glob to run on a group of files
-+ `gulp phpcs --warning 0` to ignore PHPCS warnings, or any valid phpcs warning severity level (1-8)
+Alternatively access the executable:

++ `./vendor/bin/phpcs path/to/file.php`

+To see errors only (no warnings):

++ `./vendor/bin/phpcs -n path/to/file.php`

+To see all options:

++ `./vendor/bin/phpcs -h`

 ### Running phpcbf